-'With more scope he might have Morwenstow in that lonely valley ed a sphere of action, his powers to and the smallest property owned by the National Trust.
+With more scope he might have Morwenstow in that lonely valley the smallest property owned by the National Trust.

 Restricted to so narrow and isolat- and eccentricities were contained and it is difficult to picture him living anywhere but at by the cliffs within sound of the sea.